akhmarov/f5_otp/docs/INSTALL.md

 14. SMTP password.
 Password for authenticated SMTP connection
 15. SMTP address for BIG-IP administrators.
 Email address of BIG-IP administrators that will receive **Internal Error** messages
 16. SMTP address for noreply.
 Email address that is not available for message receiving inside organization.
 This address will be used for mesasges delivered to users
 17. LDAP administrator login.
 SamAccountName of the Active Directory administrator to be used for Active Directory AAA object.
-This account must have **Domain Admins** permissions to fetch Active Directory password policies to support password-related functionality
+This account must be a member of **CONTOSO\Domain Admins** group to fetch Active Directory password policies to support password-related functionality
 18. LDAP administrator password.
 Password for Active Directory administrator

 Example list of external objects: